-The fiber of the hemp plant is one of the most important parts.
-Also called the bast, it gives the plant strength and stability.
-Industrial hemp is different from marijuana.
-It contains more CBD and less THC.
-Industrial hemp is environmentally friendly because of it’s strength and recyclability.
-There are many uses for hemp, such as carpet, batteries, surfboards and makeup.
+The bark fiber of the hemp plant is one of the most important parts, also called the bast, it gives the plant strength and stability.

 What is the Difference Between Industrial Hemp and Marijuana?

-The reason for why industrial hemp doesn’t contain as much THC as marijuana does is because it isn’t grown to produce pods, which are the key components in giving a plant high levels of THC.
+The reason for why industrial hemp doesn’t contain as much THC as marijuana does is because it isn’t grown to produce pods, which are the key components in giving a plant higher levels of THC.

 One other aspect of industrial hemp that makes it different from marijuana is that it contains higher levels of CBD.
-CBD (Cannabidiol) is a substance that weakens the affects of THC.
+(Cannabidiol) is a substance that weakens the affects of THC.

 Benefits of Industrial Hemp

-One benefit to utilizing hemp is that it is easily recyclable.
-It’s recyclable life cycle is a lot longer than that of say pine trees.
-It also contains a lot of protein and nutrients that strengthen the soil.
+One benefit to utilizing hemp is that it is easily recyclable and it’s recyclable life cycle is a lot longer than that of traditional woods such as pine trees, it also contains a lot of protein and nutrients that strengthen the soil.

 This paired with it’s strength as a fiber allows it to be the ultimate crop to grow and use.
-Hemp fiber is stronger than wood, which means that we can use less of it than wood in order to build what we need.
+Hemp fiber is stronger than wood, which means that we can use less of it in order to build what we need.
 This allows us to conserve materials, which better benefits the environment.